zemarchezi/CleanEasy_BeamerTheme/README.md

 ## ✨ Credits

-Designed and maintained by [Your Name].
+Designed and maintained by Jose P. Marchezi
-Structure improved and documentation generated with assistance from ChatGPT.

 ---

 ## 📝 License

 Free for academic and non-commercial use.
-Attribution appreciated.